 A Tom and Jerry short had the radio making relevant broadcasts about a white mouse that had escaped from a lab after drinking a experimental explosive.
 The advice isn't necessarily trustworthy.

 In an episode of Doug, our title character had just legally obtained a large sum of cash after no one claimed it from the police.
 Doug's busy totaling up how much was in there and, when he gives the final amount, it's echoed on the TV.
 Turns out that the money belonged to a little old lady who was going to lose her home if she didn't have it.

-Done twice in She Zow episode, "Super Sidekick".
-Once for the hair monster and one to reveal that Maz is in hot water.
+Done three times in She Zow episode, "Super Sidekick".
+Once for the hair monster, one for a Your Television Hates You moment for Guy, and one to reveal that Maz is in hot water.

 One episode of Teenage Mutant Ninja Turtles (1987) had a justified example.
 The person calling the Turtles to tell them about the news broadcast (April) was the reporter delivering it.

 In an episode of Rocko's Modern Life, Rocko is upset about the mess in his house and the fact that his old POS vacuum cleaner isn't working.
 Heffer persuades him to take a break, and Rocko reluctantly agrees, saying, "Sometimes, I believe I was destined to exist in an endless world of filth."
 The TV then plays a commercial with those Exact Words.
 And Hilarity Ensues from there.

 Somewhat truth in television in that the major cable news networks repeat the same current traumatic event every 10 minutes, due to people calling friends and saying 'Did you hear about...?'